weisuke/rethinker/README.md

 Sure thing, it's just my personal preference, when i'm refactoring, finding 'findAllCourse' usage is a lot more easier, and less error prone than just 'findAll', will consider to add an extra option for this.

 ##What version of RethinkDB supports?
-As RethinkDB hasn't reach the LTS release yet, use of latest version of RethinkDB is usually recommended.
+As RethinkDB hasn't reach the LTS release yet, use of latest version of RethinkDB would be recommended.